So, you overestimated your appetite and ordered way too many wings from your favorite place.

 Here’s how to reheat Buffalo Wild Wings in a Microwave:

-- Lay down the buffalo wings in a single layer in a microwavable container
+- Lay down the buffalo wings in a single layer in a microwavable dish

 - If the wings aren’t hot enough yet, go for additional 30-second rounds at a time